-2 Liberal Members".
+2 Liberal Members'.

-The amendments circulated in my name recognise a compromise position on the different make-up of the committees: for the environment, planning, transport and city services committee; and for the economics, industry and recreation committee.
-I commend the amendments.
+I move the amendments circulated in my name.
+They recognise a compromise position on the different make-up of the committees: for the environment, planning, transport and city services committee; and for the economics, industry and recreation committee.
+I commend the amendment.

-MISS NUTTALL (Brindabella) (11.42), by leave: I move the following amendment to Ms Tough's proposed amendment No 2:
+MISS NUTTALL (Brindabella) (11.42), by leave: I move the following amendment to Ms Tough's proposed amendment:

+No 2: